Partners

 Current Availability of Tax Credit:

-Please contact Jack Gerbes, Director of the Maryland Film Office, at 443-865-9002 or at
+Please contact Jack Gerbes, Director of the Maryland Film Office, at 443-865-9002 orJack.Gerbes@maryland.gov

-Jack.Gerbes@maryland.gov with questions regarding the status of the tax credit program and to discuss your production.
+with questions regarding the status of the tax credit program and to discuss your production.

 Calculating the Tax Credit:

 A Letter of Qualification will be issued based upon the film production entity’s estimated total of authorized direct costs in Maryland.
-Because the Maryland Film Production Activity Tax Credit is limited and capped, the film production entity will not receive more tax credits than the amount specified in the Letter of Qualification from the Department.
+Because the Maryland Film Production Activity Tax Credit is limited and capped, a film production entity will not receive more tax credits than the amount specified in the Letter of Qualification from the Department.

 Timing of Applications:

-1) BEFORE beginning any work on the film production activity in the State, an Application for Qualification or a Maryland Small Film - Application for Qualification MUST be submitted to the Department along with ALL required attachments.
+1) BEFORE beginning ANY work on the film production activity in the State, an Application for Qualification or a Maryland Small Film - Application for Qualification MUST be submitted to the Department along with ALL required attachments.

 Timing of Additional Required Forms:

-1) BEFORE the start of principal photography in the State, a Form for Additional Documentation & Information must be submitted to the Department along with ALL required attachments.
-(This form is NOT required for Maryland Small Films.)
+1) BEFORE the start of principal photography in the State, a Form for Additional Documentation & Information MUST be submitted to the Department along with ALL required attachments.
+(This form is not required for Maryland Small Films)

 Qualification Criteria: